 The Clean Energy Standard (CES) requires retail electricity sellers to annually demonstrate the use of clean energy to generate a specified percentage of their electricity sales.

-310 CMR 7.75: The Clean Energy Standard was finalized in August 2017 and amended in December 2017.
+310 CMR 7.75: The Clean Energy Standard was finalized in August 2017 and amended in both December 2017 and July 2020.

 See Additional Resources below for 310 CMR 7.00: Air Pollution Control, which includes the current regulation, an archive of past rulemaking and stakeholder input documents, and both a fact sheet and FAQ on the CES.

 MassDEP is required to complete program reviews of 310 CMR 7.75: Clean Energy Standard and the related 310 CMR 7.74: Reducing CO2 Emissions from Electricity Generating Facilities in 2021.

 The agency accepted stakeholder input on the scope of these reviews through May 31, 2021, and has compiled the initial substantive comments it received as of that date.
 Both documents can be found in Additional Resources below.

 To comply with the Clean Energy Standard (CES), a retail seller of electricity must complete and submit the Department of Energy Resources (DOER) annual compliance forms found at the link below.

 To qualify as a clean existing generation unit, a retail seller needs to submit the MassDEP Statement of Qualification Application for CES-E Eligible Generators below.